mj-xmr/SolOptXMR/docs/safety.md

 The same rule applies to all the other bipolar connectors as well.

 ### Advanced and generic terminal handling
-Below is a coloured diagram that represents a generic procedure of connection of 2 elements - a charged battery and a dead battery, the latter of which may serve as an alias for an energy consumer.
+Below is a colored diagram that represents a generic procedure of connection of 2 elements - a charged battery and a dead battery, the latter of which may serve as an alias for an energy consumer.
 If it's only possible, "the consumer" should be switched off during the act connection.

 ![cable-advanced](screenshots/cable-advanced.jpg)

-As before, the disconnection should proceed in exacly the opposite order of the connection.
+As before, the disconnection should proceed in exactly the opposite order of the connection.

 Notice the irrelevant (to our case), instruction to connect the negative terminal to an engine's block for grounding.
 We'd rather connect it to the negative pole of an inverter.